Skip to main content

 When Mental Load Gets Too Heavy: Getting Support

 It's essential to get help if you're showing signs of burnout—such as extreme exhaustion, cynicism, or feeling ineffective—or if your anxiety is becoming unmanageable.
 Seeking support is a sign of strength, not weakness.
 A crucial part of managing this burden is understanding what is mental load and taking proactive steps to address it.
 Consider speaking with a therapist or coach who can help you develop personalized strategies.
+If you’re curious whether technology can shoulder some of the planning and reflection, explore how AI can help with mental health and everyday load — from reminders to emotion check-ins.

 When looking for real-life ways to reduce this invisible mental burden, delegation is key.
 Can you hire help for cleaning or childcare, even occasionally?
 Leverage community resources like carpooling with other parents to directly lighten the burden of invisible work.